Waylon D. Hinson, CPC, ELI-MP - Founder and Owner

 Brad Wilkerson - Director of Business Development

-With a degree and background in psychology, Brad Wilkerson's passion to help others afflicted with the disease of addiction and his own personal experience in recovery drove him to serve in the addiction treatment industry.
+With a degree and background in psychology, Brad Wilkerson's passion to help others afflicted with addiction and his own personal experience in recovery drove him to serve in the addiction treatment industry.
 Brad's responsibilities at Legacy Freedom Treatment Centers include directing and providing support for all alumni and their families, as well as, day-to-day operations for company-wide activities.
 Brad's strengths are building relationships with clients, along with regular meetings with former clients.
 Brad cares immensely for the well-being of others and is a champion of recovering addicts.
 He believes every individual's situation should be treated as a unique opportunity to better our world.
 It's a strong desire for a better life that motivates Brad to serve others - intently and passionately.
 And it's this kind of patient care that has made Legacy Freedom the best treatment facility in each of the metro areas we serve.

 Laura Scott - Administrative Director